 Yoga is very popular practice, touted to enhance physical, mental and spiritual well-being.
 Many Veterans with PTSD have turned to yoga as a part of their recovery plan, often seeking care outside the specialty mental health system.
 Initial evidence suggests that the practice leads to clinically significant change in symptoms, but results are yet inconclusive, particularly in Veterans.
 Thus, this project will provide additional data as to efficacy of yoga for Veterans PTSD.

-The proposed study is a randomized controlled trial involving 192 Veterans with PTSD from the San Diego area.
-These Veterans will be randomized to receive a manualized hatha yoga intervention or a supportive physical activity control condition.
-Both interventions will be delivered by trained instructors in a group setting over a 12-week period.
+The study is a randomized controlled trial involving approximately 100 Veterans with PTSD from the San Diego area.
+These Veterans will be randomized to receive a manualized hatha yoga intervention or a supportive exercise control condition.
+Both interventions will be delivered by trained instructors via livestreaming or recorded classes over a 12-week period.
 Assessment of clinical outcomes and methodological variables will take place before, during, immediately after, and 3-months after the intervention.
 Analyses will focus on change in the intervention groups over time and the degree to which change is associated with the candidate mechanisms.

 Results of this study have the potential to inform the way in which yoga is delivered to Veterans as well as to increase knowledge about the underlying processes by which PTSD can be ameliorated.
 Given the high demand for yoga demand by individuals with PTSD and the degree to which the practice is already being provided in many clinical settings, findings from this study will be immediately relevant.
 Findings may also guide future research in complementary and alternative approaches by demonstrating the principle of targeting different processes of change to create an integrative care plan.